-- 1) You are given four small containers labelled 1, 2, 3, 4 containing acetone, alcohol, glycerine and water, respectively. - 2) On four pieces of brown paper, write on corner the names of four liquids. - 3) Using a dropper, place one drop of each liquid on the piece of brown paper having its name. - 4) Note down the time required for complete evaporation of the liquid on each paper with the help of stop watch.
+- 1) Label the four small containers containing acetone, ethyl alcohol/ alcohol based sanitiser, glycerine/ cooking oil and water, as 1, 2, 3, 4 respectively. - 2) On four pieces of brown paper, write on corner the names of four liquids. - 3) Using a dropper, place one drop of each liquid on the piece of brown paper having its name. - 4) Note down the time required for complete evaporation of the liquid on each paper with the help of stop watch.